ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.vis-material-advanced/README.md

     - read-only ( some widgets can be set to read only mode for display only)
     - border-radius to enable and change the round corner
     - valueAlign Align the Value field left,center or right
-    - value-vetical Align the Value field top,botton or middle
+    - value-vertical Align the Value field top,bottom or middle
     - borderColor Color of the Border if activated

 ### Getting started

 install the Adapter and start VIS in Edit mode.
-On left side choose vis-material-adapter and than all widgets are shown in preview.
+On left side choose vis-material-adapter and then all widgets are shown in preview.

 ............. lots of docu missing ......................

 **this is example2.png, import it and see it live**
 ![](widgets/door_example.png)

 **you can import the example.json file into vis** thanks to @sigi234